cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Custodian Role

 As a custodian, you can decide if a withdrawal started by a trade initiator should happen by approving or rejecting the transaction.
 If all custodians under the threshold of the withdrawal custody policy have approved, the transaction takes place and is recorded on the Qredo blockchain.
 You will only be able to sign the transaction if you are a custodian for the withdrawal policy linked to the fund of the transaction.
 For more details on thresholds and custody policies, refer to [Fund Administration](https://support.qredo.com/docs/Fund Administration#custody).
+For approving a withdrawal (see Approve a Withdrawal).

 ### Create a New Address

 When sending money from Qredo, you choose an existing whitelisted withdrawal address.
-If you have a whitelisted address, go to the steps for setting up a withdrawal transaction (see
+If you have a whitelisted address, go to the steps for setting up a withdrawal transaction (see [Create a Transaction])

 If you do not have a withdrawal address, you need to create one before the transaction.